Natasha’s Law aims to protect the 2 million people living in the UK with food allergies. But what does this new law mean for your food business?

-The law came into action on 1st October 2021 to protect allergy sufferers and give them confidence in the food they buy.
+The law came into action on 1st October 2021 to protect allergy sufferers and give them confidence in the food they buy, introduced in response to Natasha Ednan-Laperouse, who suffered a fatal allergic reaction to an undeclared allergen.

-Natasha’s Law affects any business that produces PPDS (Prepacked for Direct Sale) food.
+Natasha’s Law affects any business that produces PPDS (Pre-packaged for direct sale) food.

 PPDS is food which is packaged at the same place it is sold and is in the packaging before it is ordered by a customer.